 You may wish to consider a referral to a local group of Emotions Anonymous (EA), a confidential peer-support group based on the Twelve Steps of Alcoholics Anonymous, but adapted to those dealing with overwhelming emotions and emotional difficulties.

 - You may find out if there is an in-person EA meeting in your area by searching our EA US meeting database.

 - Please note that due to the Covid-19 pandemic, many previously in-person EA meetings have shifted to online or phone meetings.
 These remote meeting options can be found on this webpage.

-EA is not a replacement for professional therapies but rather complementary support for individuals with emotional difficulties.
+EA meetings are not a replacement for professional therapies, but are instead complementary support for individuals with emotional difficulties.
 We have not found it helpful to place labels on any degree of illness or health, and do not give advice or counsel.
 We neither endorse nor oppose the use of any medication or therapy.
 We encourage each member to adhere to the advice of their healthcare provider.

-There are no dues, fees, or requirements to participate in EA from us, other than a desire to become well emotionally.
+There are no dues, fees, or requirements to participate in EA meetings, other than a desire to become well emotionally.

-A flyer to post in your office or lobby to let your clients know about any local, remote, and virtual EA meeting options available.
+A flier to post in your office or lobby to let your clients know about any local in-person or remote EA meeting options available.

-This pamphlet is specific for healthcare providers to learn more about Emotions Anonymous International and the Emotions Anonymous 12 Step Program.
-There is information that explains what EA is and why it might be helpful for the healthcare provider's patients/clients.
+This pamphlet is specificly for healthcare providers to learn more about Emotions Anonymous International and the Emotions Anonymous 12-Step Program.
+It includes information that explains what EA is and why it might be helpful for the healthcare provider's patients/clients.